Skip to Content

 2. Doe Castle (15-minute drive)

 Sitting in a cinematic spot right at the base of Sheephaven Bay, Doe Castle dates back to the early 15th century.
-You can’t tour the castle at the time of writing, but you can visit the grounds.
+You can’t tour the castle, but you can visit the grounds.
 With Sheephaven Bay’s distant mountains and gentle beaches unfolding around the castle, the views are well worth the journey!

 3. Errigal Mountain (25-minute drive)

 The tallest and steepest of Donegal’s Seven Sisters mountain range, Errigal Mountain climbs up to a gaudy 2,464 ft and can be seen for miles around!
-It’s an epic mountain to see in person, but if you’re planning on climbing it then be prepared for a solid 2-3 hour hike, so make all the right preparations beforehand
+It takes a good 2-3 hours to conquer.

 4. Horn Head (15-minute drive)

-Sticking out into the North Atlantic from the north Donegal coast, Horn Head offers some seriously stunning views!
-Offering sweeping panoramas, dramatic cliffs and even a WW2 lookout tower, it’s a rugged windswept spot that’s only a 15-minute drive from Marble Hill Beach.
+Sticking out into the North Atlantic from the north Donegal coast, Horn Head boasts a scenic drive, sweeping panoramas, dramatic cliffs and even a WW2 lookout tower to check-out.

 FAQs about visiting Marble Hill Beach